playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 Just like each framework has a way to have state rendered into text on-screen, it can also update HTML attributes for an element.

-Currently, our `date` component doesn't read out [particularly kindly to screen-readers](https://unicorn-utterances.com/posts/intro-to-web-accessability), since it would only read out as numbers.
-Let's change that by adding in an `aria-label`of a human readable date to our `date` component.
+Currently, our `date` component doesn't read out [particularly kindly to screen-readers](https://unicorn-utterances.com/posts/intro-to-web-accessability) since it would only read out as numbers.
+Let's change that by adding in an `aria-label`of a human-readable date to our `date` component.

 <!-- tabs:start -->